TomZet86/Project_3/README.md

 The URL arg.:
-Navigate to https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ, pick a region of your choice and press the hyperlink "X" character in the "vyber obce" column on the same row. cCopy the URL from this page and use it as the first argument of the script enclosed by doubleqoutes ("URL")
+Navigate to https://volby.cz/pls/ps2017nss/ps3?xjazyk=CZ, pick a region of your choice and press the hyperlink "X" character in the "vyber obce" column on the same row.
+Copy the URL from this page and use it as the first argument of the script enclosed by doubleqoutes ("URL")

 The csv arg.:
 The csv arg is the second mandatory argument.
-It's a name of the file with ".csv" extension Recommended names pattern should contain the name of the region that you've chosen for scraping
+It's a name of the file with ".csv" extension Recommended name patterns contain the name of the region that you've chosen for scraping

 example:
 picked region: brno-venkov